jrkwon/ridon/README.md

-# Ridon Vehicle
+# Ridon - BIMI Vehicle

-The Ridon Vehicle is a ROS workspace for a Drive-By-Wire system for a scaled vehicle.
+The Ridon - BIMI Vehicle is a ROS workspace for a Drive-By-Wire system for a scaled vehicle.

 # Contributors
 - Jaerock Kwon, Ph.D., Assistant Professor at University of Michigan-Dearborn